-Included in this Annual Report to Stockholders is a copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2008, including certifications by the Chief Executive Officer and Chief Financial Officer, but excluding additional exhibits, as filed with the Securities and Exchange Commission.
-Additional copies of this Annual Report and the Form 10-K, without exhibits, are available at no charge.
-Please send requests to:
+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2008

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission file number 1-13165

+(Exact name of registrant as specified in its charter)

+Florida

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

-Ms. Suzanne K. Gabbert Corporate Secretary CryoLife, Inc. 1655 Roberts Boulevard, NW Kennesaw, GA 30144
+1655 Roberts Boulevard N.W., Kennesaw, GA 30144

-STOCKHOLDER COMMUNICATIONS

-Directors may be contacted by mail, addressed c/o Ms. Gabbert at the address provided above for requesting copies of the Form 10-K.

-NEW YORK STOCK EXCHANGE ANNUAL CEO CERTIFICATION

-The Chief Executive Officer of CryoLife, Inc. provided the New York Stock Exchange with an unqualified Annual CEO Certification last year.

-STOCK LISTINGS

-CryoLife, Inc. Common Stock is traded on the New York Stock Exchange under the symbol CRY.

-TRANSFER AGENT

-Communications regarding change of address, transfer of stock ownership, or lost stock certificates should be directed to:

-American Stock Transfer & Trust Company 59 Maiden Lane, Plaza Level New York, NY 10038 Phone: 800-937-5449

-INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-Deloitte & Touche LLP Suite 1500 191 Peachtree Street NE Atlanta, GA 30303-1924

-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-Washington, D.C.
-20549

-FOR VI 10-K (Mark On X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2008 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to e number 1-13165 CRVOI IFE, INC. at as specified in its charter) Florida 59-2417093 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) (211111 N.W., Kennesaw, GA 30144 secutive offices) (zip code) Registrant's telephone number, including area code (770) 419-3355 Securities registered pursua ant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$.01 par value New York Stock Exchange Preferred Share Purchase Rights New York Stock Exchange ities registered pursuant to Section 12(g) of the Act : te by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Indica Yes □ No file reports pursuant to Section 13 or Section 15(d) of the Act.
-Securities Exchange Act of 1934 during the preceding 12 more ed all reports required to be filed by Section 13 or 15(d) of the onths (or such shorter period that the registrant was required to eports), and (2) has been subject to such filing requ pursuant to Item 405 of Regulation S-K Section 229.405 of this the best of registrant's knowledge, in definitive proxy or f this Form 10-K or any amendment to this Form 10-K. ccelerated filer, an accelerated filer, a nonaccelerated filer, or ated filer", "accelerated filer" and "smaller reporting company" b-2 of the Exchange Act.
-(Check one). ge accelerated filer □ Accelerated filer ☑ □ Non-accelerated filer □ Smaller reporting company □ Indica Yes □ No ompany (as defined in Rule 12b-2 of the Exchange Act). oting stock of the Registrant held by non-affiliates of the e of \$11.44 per share of Common Stock on June 30, 2008, the last trading day of the registrant's most recently completed second fiscal quarter, as reported by the New York Stock Exchange, based on management's belief that Registrant has no affiliates other than its directors and executive officers.
+(Address of principal executive offices) (zip code)

+Registrant's telephone number, including area code (770) 419-3355

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Name of each exchange on which registered Common Stock, \$.01 par value New York Stock Exchange Preferred Share Purchase Rights New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K Section 229.405 of this chapter is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nonaccelerated filer, or a smaller reporting company.
+See definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one).

+Large accelerated filer

+Accelerated filer

+Non-accelerated filer

+Smaller reporting company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes  No 🗵

+As of June 30, 2008, the aggregate market value of the voting stock of the Registrant held by non-affiliates of the registrant was \$297,350,356, computed using the closing price of \$11.44 per share of Common Stock on June 30, 2008, the last trading day of the registrant's most recently completed second fiscal quarter, as reported by the New York Stock Exchange, based on management's belief that Registrant has no affiliates other than its directors and executive officers.

 As of February 13, 2009 the number of outstanding shares of Common Stock of the registrant was 28,160,834.